Improved exclusion limit for light dark matter from $e^+e^-$ annihilation in NA64

 As discussed before, this result was obtained without including explicitly any systematic uncertainty in the upper limit evaluation.
 To check the effect of this procedure, we performed a full re-evaluation of the experimental upper limit for the worst case scenario $M_{A^\prime}=225$ MeV and $\alpha_D=0.1$, analyzing simultaneously the 2016, 2017 and 2018 datasets using the multibin limit setting technique described in Ref.~\cite{Banerjee:2017hhz}, adding the contributions from the $\Apr-$strahlung and the $e^+e^-$-annihilation in the expected signal yield.
 The systematic uncertainties associated with the efficiency corrections discussed before, the background estimate, and the EOT number ($\pm 5\%$) were added as independent nuisance parameters in the likelihood model, with a log-normal distribution~\cite{Gross:2007zz}.
 The dominant factor affecting the upper limit value is the efficiency correction uncertainty, of about $35\%$ ($10\%$) for the $e^+e^-$ ($\Apr$-strahlung) channel.
-The obtained upper limit for $\varepsilon$ was compatible within $10\%$ with that calculated with the simplified procedure discussed previously.
+The obtained upper limit for $\varepsilon$ was $10\%$ lower than the one calculated with the simplified procedure discussed previously.
+Since for different $m_\Apr$ values the ECAL threshold effect on the $\Apr$ signal eefficiency is significantly smaller, as discussed previously, we decided to conservatively quote the results obtained from the latter, and to consider the $10\%$ variation as a worst-case estimate of the systematic uncertainty associated with the limit extraction procedure itself.

 These new results were also used to derive exclusion LDM limits the $y$ vs $m_\chi$ parameter space, reported in Fig.~\ref{fig4} for $\alpha_D=0.1$ (left panel) and $\alpha_D=0.5$ (right panel), together with the already-excluded regions from other experiments, and with the so-called ``thermal-targets'', i.e. the preferred combination of the parameters to explain the observed dark matter relic density, considering different variations of the model.
 These bounds were calculated through Eq.~\ref{eq:bound} using the same procedure adopted in Ref.~\cite{NA64:2019imj}.
 Our new results robustly exclude, for the first time, the region of the LDM parameters space extending to the scalar and Majorana fermion ``thermal-target'' lines for the LDM mass range between $70$ MeV and $95$ MeV for $\alpha_D=0.1$.
 For $\alpha_D=0.5$, instead, only the scalar ``thermal target'' region between $70$ MeV and $90$ MeV is excluded, while the Majorana thermal target is just touched for $m_\chi=80$ MeV.